hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 ### **Quasi-mapping and quantification**

-The quasi-mapping approach estimates where the reads best map to on the transcriptome.
+The quasi-mapping approach estimates where the reads best map to on the transcriptome through identifying where informative sequences within the read map to instead of performing base-by-base alignment.
 The quasi-mapping approach is described below, with details provided by the Rapmap tool [[3](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)], which provides the underlying algorithm for the quasi-mapping.

 - **Step 1: Quasi-mapping**